 Panel shall be constructed of 16-gauge steel.
 All panel components shall be properly treated; primed and finished in fine-textured, scratch resistant paint or rust resistant galvanized coating.
 The entire unit shall surface mount.

-Equally sized top and bottom removable knockout panels shall facilitate conduit entry and vertical mounting.
-The front panel shall be easily removable as well for full front access to input, output and data connections. cylinder
+Knockout ports shall facilitate conduit entry and vertical mounting.
+The front panel door shall be hinged as well for full front access to input, output and data connections.
+Access is limited by a keyed lock cylinder.

 The unit shall ship with covers allowing controlled access to the wiring.
-A separate cover is provided for access to the Type 2 wiring only.
+Separate covers are provided for access to the Type 1 line voltage wiring.

-Circuit breakers and supporting interior may be removed to facilitate installation of the enclosure.
+Relays and supporting interior may be removed to facilitate installation of the enclosure.

 Thermal